-Welcome to Helltown, Ohio, the abandoned city in Cuyahoga Valley that fuels local urban legends about a chemical spill and murderous Satanists.
+Welcome to Helltown, an abandoned city in Ohio's Cuyahoga Valley that fuels local urban legends about a chemical spill and murderous Satanists.

 There’s not a soul to be found in this place, but there are still remnants of the lives the former residents left behind, including an abandoned school bus.
 The town is surrounded by dangerous roads that seemingly lead to nowhere.
 But it is the church that seems to have inspired its ominous name.
 The white building in the center of Helltown is emblazoned with upside-down crosses.